nlfiedler/mokuroku/README.md

 recognize and deserialize records, and then emit index key/value pairs.

-After setting up the database, the application may want to invoke `query()` on the database for each named view.
+After setting up the database, the application may want to invoke `query()` on the database for each named index.
 This will cause the library to build the indices if they are missing, which will improve the response time of subsequent calls to `query()`.